rob-osaka/Jap/Read Me.md

-# Ingredients
+# IngredientsZZ

-2
+## Urikoji

-Ready-made Dried Koji (Urikoji): This koji is prepared by drying fresh koji on large screens in an oven at 104°F. Both ready-made rice and barley koji are now available in the West at most natural food stores and at Japanese food markets (especially at New Years).
+Ready-made Dried Koji (Urikoji)

+This koji is prepared by drying fresh koji on large screens in an oven at 104°F. Both ready-made rice and barley koji are now available in the West at most natural food stores and at Japanese food markets (especially at New Years).
 The main U.S. producer is Miyako Oriental Foods in Los Angeles.
 In 1983 a 20-ounce tub of their white rice koji retailed for $3.46, or the equivalent of $2.77 a pound.
 Names of other makers, importers, and distributors are given on page 258.
 There are two basic types of ready-made dried koji:
 Firm Granular Koji is composed of whole separate kernels of rice or barley with very little downy white mycelium visible on the surface of each grain.
 The beige or milky-white kernels look something like slightly puffed rice.
 One variety used primarily for making miso and one for salt-pickled vegetables (tsukemono).
 Miyako makes the miso type.
 Soft Mat Koji is sold in sheets about 8 to 10 inches square and 3/4 inch thick.
 It is composed of fluffy grains of steamed rice bound together by a felt-like white mycelium resembling the nap on a brand new tennis ball.
 This koji is used primarily to prepare homemade Amazaké (p.
 162) but also works well in the preparation of both miso and salt-pickled vegetables.